 Way Of Life (Instrumental) – Karl Bryan (Charles Ross production)

 The most memorable Rocksteady tunes tend to be vocals as the style tends to lend itself to great harmonies and soulful solos.
-Having said that there are plenty of great instrumentals and this is one of them.
+That said that there are plenty of great instrumentals and this is certainly one of them.